mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 }
 ```

-## Example Usages with AWS S3 bucjet as storage database
+## Example Usages with Amazon S3 bucket as storage database

 ```terraform